-If you have somebody in your family who thinks he or she doesn’t like squash, be sure you try these yellow Squash Patties or fritters as I sometimes call them.
+If you have somebody in your family who thinks they don’t like squash, be sure you try these yellow Squash Patties or fritters, as I sometimes call them.
 Serve with ranch dressing, catsup, or something like this Cajun Dip.

 What happened to “self-rising flour?”

 The original recipe I received from my friend called for self-rising flour.
-I couldn’t find a single bag of the stuff at the big Walmart near our house today.
+But, unfortunately, I couldn’t find a single bag of the stuff at the big Walmart near our house today.

-I know you can still find it, but I have rewritten the recipe without it.
+I know you can still buy it, but I have rewritten the recipe without it.

 According to the King Arthur website, adding 1.5 teaspoons of baking powder and 1/4 teaspoon of salt to 1 cup of all-purpose flour makes a good substitute for self-rising flour.

 After testing the new recipe several times, I made several changes.
 If you’ve made this before, you might notice I substituted 1/4 cup of yellow cornmeal for the same amount of flour.

 So now the recipe calls for half flour and half cornmeal.
 The final product is more substantial and tastes better, too.

 Yellow squash (aka summer squash) only needs to be washed.
 No peeling is necessary.
 The skin is thin and will cook up soft and tender.